stanl3y/teaching/workshop-grep/notes.md

 [colleges]
 [us-presidents]

-disclaimer: the information in the datafiles may be incomplete and/or incorrect -- they are merely meant to provide exercises for the grep utility, NOT to serve as a truthful/reliable source of information
+disclaimer: the information in the datafiles may be incomplete and/or incorrect -- they are merely meant to provide exercises for this workshop, NOT to serve as a truthful/reliable source of information
 ```

-- remarks:
-  - header row
-  - use `head` to preview
-  - break-out rooms: Ask for Help button